Selma (2014)/ Black or White (2014)

 Black or White: C

-Posted on February 19, 2015, in 2014 Movies and tagged addiction, ana duvernay, anthony mackie, biopic, david oyelowo, drama, giovanni ribisi, kevin costner, lakeith stanfield, mike binder, octavia spencer, oprah, oscars, tim roth, tom wilkinson, true story.
+Posted on February 19, 2015, in 2014 Movies and tagged addiction, anthony mackie, ava duvernay, biopic, david oyelowo, drama, giovanni ribisi, kevin costner, lakeith stanfield, mike binder, octavia spencer, oprah, oscars, tim roth, tom wilkinson, true-life.
 Bookmark the permalink.
 1 Comment.